The Oldest House in Santa Fe

 The front altar where you can hear the audio of the chapel's history

-5. Oldest House Museum
+5. Visit The Oldest House Museum

-Not only is this the oldest house in Santa Fe, but it is one of the oldest houses in the United States.
 Documented as being on the same site of an ancient Pueblo (~ 1200 AD), the house you see today dates back to 1646.

 Over the years it has since been occupied by several different families up until the 1920s.